Pork Butt Burnt Ends Recipe

 You can also use pecan or oak.
 If you have a personal preference, run with it.

-Smoke the pork for approximately 1 hour somewhere around 225 to 250 degrees F. This step is just getting some color and some smoke on the meat.
+Smoke the pork for approximately 1 hour at 225 to 250 degrees F. This step is just to give the meat some color and smoke.

 The real cooking of the pork will come later.
 The internal temperature of the meat should be around 165 to 170 degrees F.